 3.4 Haemato-biochemical Profile

 The haemoglobin and haematocrit concentration was not affected (P>0.05) due to supplementation of beetroot juice in broiler chickens (Table 5).
-A significant difference (P<0.05) was observed in serum glucose levels among the treatment groups, with birds in T4 groups had the lowest glucose concentration, as compared to other treatment groups.
-Supplementation of the increased level of beetroot juice leads to decrease in serum glucose level is might be due to significant enhancement in oxygen supply to tissues, increased intensity of redox processes, and the consequent activation of metabolic pathways, collectively contributing to improved blood respiratory function in the experimental groups (Koschayev et al., 2019).
-Higher blood glucose level is often linked with the chronic stress triggers the release cortisol which in turn increase blood glucose.
+A significant difference (P<0.05) was observed in serum glucose levels among the treatment groups, with birds in the T4 groups having the lowest glucose concentration, as compared to other treatment groups.
+Supplementation of the increased level of beetroot juice leads to decrease in serum glucose level may be attributed to significant enhancement in oxygen supply to tissues, increased intensity of redox processes, and the consequent activation of metabolic pathways, collectively contributing to improved blood respiratory function in the experimental groups (Koschayev et al., 2019).
+Higher blood glucose level is often linked with the chronic stress triggers the release cortisol which in turn increases blood glucose concentration.
 The lowered glucose level in T4 birds indicates the stress relieving efficiency of beetroot juice.
 Present results are in good agreement with the Bakari et al. (2019), Grace et al. (2020) and Waiz (2023) who noticed significantly reduced level of the serum glucose in experimental birds fed with beet root.
 There was no influence (P>0.05) on serum concentrations of total protein, albumin, globulin, triglycerides, total cholesterol, SGPT and SGOT due to supplementation of beetroot juice in broiler chickens.
 These results indicate that beetroot juice supplementation did not alter protein metabolism and liver function in broiler chickens.